 For More Schiaparelli

-Read my blog post Elsa Schiaparelli: Shocking! for information about her life and jewelry, and click through to see the Schiaparelli collection on the TruFaux Jewels website.
+Read my blog post Elsa Schiaparelli: Shocking! for information about her life and jewelry, and click through to see the Schiaparelli collection in the TruFaux Jewels boutique.